 The Lobbying Committee is an adhoc committee that is by definition, formed for a specific objective and dissolved after this academic school year under outgoing Student Senate President Mark Neubauer.
 However, incoming Student Senate President Kellan Kadakia has signaled that he will keep the committee instated during his term too.

-“Someone asked us at the NJSA meeting if our purpose was to inform fellow students of what we think [of] our government,” continued Naomi George.
+“Someone asked us at the NJSA meeting if our purpose was to inform fellow students of what we think [of] our government,” continued Naomi Segura.
 “And I said that it’s actually the other way around; our purpose is to inform our representatives of how we would be affected.
 This is all going to be done with the American spirit of negotiation.”